Ultimate Guide to Malformed Teeth

 Tooth problems that mar the appearance of your smile can have a big impact upon all aspects of your life - affecting everything from career choices to social relationships.
 While inherited medical conditions can cause tooth loss and misshapen teeth, additional issues can prevent normal teeth from developing.
 No matter the source of malformed teeth, there are plenty of treatment options for dental problems - from dental veneers that cover enamel defects to more extensive procedures.

 For many people, the realization that they may possess an abnormal tooth shape in one or many permanent teeth only comes after a medical professional views them via dental x-rays.
 Others may understand that their teeth are not shaped like normal teeth well before seeing a dentist.
-The important part of discovering malformed teeth is to get examined by a dental expert in order to reveal any underlying medical history that may have caused the misshapen teeth, and to understand the options for treating the condition.
+The important part of discovering malformed teeth is to get examined by a dental expert to reveal any underlying medical history that may have caused the misshapen teeth and to understand the options for treating the condition.

 According to the American Dental Association, when searching for a dental expert you will see terms such as DDS or DMD tagged onto certain dentists’' names.
 The DDS designation means that they are a Doctor of Dental Surgery, while DMD denotes a Doctor of Dental Medicine.
 Both of those certifications signify that the dentist is a graduate of an accredited dental school.
 Further training is required for dental specialists who practice oral and maxillofacial surgeries, as well as those who are orthodontists and periodontists.
 Therefore, a dental expert can help diagnose and recommend the best path for your specific tooth problems.